-What are the health and financial consequences of DV/SA?
+What are the health and financial consequences of DV/SA, and human trafficking?

-- DV/SA is a key social determinant of health and impacts your patients: At least 1 in four women have experienced intimate partner violence (IPV) and 1 in 7 men have experienced severe physical violence by an intimate partner. - Health consequences can be severe.
-The long term impact of domestic and sexual violence includes physical injuries, chronic health and mental health issues, and high risk health behaviors.
-Click here for an infographic on the health impact of violence. - DV/SA is costly and interferes with quality of care.
-Click here to read more about DV/SA health costs and utilization. - The U.S. Preventive Services Task Force recommends screening and brief counseling for intimate partner violence (IPV), currently a required women's preventive service covered ebenefit.
-Click here to see the recommendation. - Evidence-based interventions exist and preventive service codes can be used to bill for brief intervention and counseling. - The U.S. Centers for Disease Control and Prevention defines intimate partner violence (IPV) as physical violence, sexual violence, stalking and psychological aggression (including coercive acts) by a current or former intimate partner.
+- Health consequences can be severe.
+The long term impact of DV/SA includes physical injuries, chronic health and mental health issues, and high risk health behaviors.
+See this infographic on the health impact of violence. - The long-term health impact of human trafficking can include back pain, stomach pain, dizziness, chest/heart pain, and respiratory problems. - DV/SA is costly and interferes with quality of care.
+Read more about DV/SA health costs and utilization. - The U.S. Preventive Services Task Force recommends screening and brief counseling for intimate partner violence (IPV), currently a required women's preventive service covered ebenefit. - Evidence-based interventions exist and preventive service codes can be used to bill for brief intervention and counseling. - The U.S. Centers for Disease Control and Prevention defines intimate partner violence (IPV) as physical violence, sexual violence, stalking and psychological aggression (including coercive acts) by a current or former intimate partner. - The Trafficking Victims Protection Act of 2000 defines human trafficking as exploitation of a person through the use of force, fraud, or coercion to obtain a labor or sex act.
+For minors, sex trafficking is defined as any commercial sex act with a minor under age 18.